GFNY is coming to Canada

 Caroline Lindsay,

-NEW YORK CITY, March 11, 2026 – Dutch Continental Universe Cycling Team has confirmed its participation in the third edition of Gran Premio New York City, scheduled for May 17, 2026.
-The team joins a growing roster of professional squads set to compete in the UCI-sanctioned race held alongside the 14th edition of the Michelob ULTRA GFNY World Championship New York City.
-As one of the prominent teams on the international Continental circuit, Universe Cycling will aim for a strong performance on the demanding New York City course.
+NEW YORK CITY, April 22, 2026 – Continental Team APS Pro Cycling by Team Cadence Cyclery and club team Good Guys Racing NYC have confirmed their participation in the third edition of Gran Premio New York City, set for May 17, 2026.
+Their addition further strengthens an already competitive field of elite and professional teams set to compete in the UCI-sanctioned race, held alongside the 14th edition of the Michelob ULTRA GFNY World Championship New York City.

-Gran Premio New York City (GP NYC), will take place on May 17, 2026, as a UCI-sanctioned professional road race held on the same course and on the same day as the Michelob ULTRA GFNY World Championship New York City, with the professional field starting approximately ten minutes ahead of the mass-participation race.
-The two events are conducted as separate competitions under their respective regulations, sharing the same roads and infrastructure.
+Gran Premio New York City (GP NYC) will take place on May 17, 2026, as a UCI-sanctioned professional road race held on the same course and on the same day as the Michelob ULTRA GFNY World Championship New York City.
+The professional peloton will start approximately ten minutes ahead of the mass-participation field.

 Already announced Teams: